 Earlier that summer of 2005, I began meeting with a small group at church.
-Later the summer, I almost lost my mother and that fall, Nov.
-8, 2005 I lost my only surviving brother, Gordon, age 49.
-He was hunting, got lost in the Beartooth Mountains in Montana and died of hypothermia before he was found.
-This rocked my world, having lost two other siblings as a child, a tiny baby sister and a 2 1/2 year old brother.
+Later that summer, I almost lost my mother.
+That fall, Nov.
+8, 2005, I lost my only surviving brother, Gordon, age 49.
+He was hunting, got lost in the Beartooth Mountains in Montana, and died of hypothermia before he was found.
+I had lost two other siblings as a child, a tiny baby sister, and nine months later a 2 1/2 year old brother

-March 1, 1013 I retired from my 25 year career with a direct sales company.
+March 1, 2013, I retired from my 25-year career with a direct sales company.
 Three weeks later, my father broke his hip and had to move in with us.
-(By this time, my mother died after an extended illness.)
-Our financial plans went awry three weeks later when my company declared bankruptcy and the income we counted on disappeared.
-My dad could not be left alone and after twelve weeks of us not being able to leave the house together, God blessed us with a caregiver, who lived with us in return for 10 hours per week of elder care.
-We called her our Earth Angel!
-In a way, I was glad my dad’s declining cognitive abilities prevented him from understanding all the implications of this change for us.
-He was grateful, accommodating and it turned our world upside down.
-May 16, 2014 he got to go see his wife.
+(By this time, my mother had died after an extended illness.)
+Our financial plans went awry three weeks later when my company declared bankruptcy and the retirement income we counted on disappeared.
+My dad could not be left alone and after twelve weeks of us not being able to leave the house together, God blessed us with a caregiver, who lived with us in return for ten hours per week of elder care.
+We called her our Earth Angel.
+In a way, I was glad my dad’s declining cognitive abilities prevented him from understanding all the implications of this change for us in light of what had just happened with the loss of our retirement income.
+He was grateful and accommodating.
+And it turned our world upside down.
+On May 16, 2014, he got to go see his wife.
 He never stopped missing her.

 These days I miss my siblings more than ever.

-I am a wife, mom and grandmother, a writer of poetry and sometimes “poetic prose” (at least that is what one of my writing teachers says).
-I love any shade of purple and shades of rose, blue , lavender.
+I am a writer of poetry and sometimes “poetic prose” (at least that is what one of my writing teachers says).
+I love purple and shades of rose, blue , lavender.
 Lilacs, waterfalls, any body of water, porch swings and Caffeine Free Diet Pepsi make me happy.
 (Well, I’d rather have the caffeine……but……)